oscaramograu/6d_soft_grasping/README.md

 - Test image detection of the ducks using 6IMPOSE.
 - Test if the 6D positioning works properly.
 - Write the pipeline to execute a grasp.
+- Requirements.txt for impose grasp.

 # Install all the dependencies in Linux:
+## General requirements
-- Install CUDA (at least 11.2)
+- Install CUDA 11.2 at least.

-- Create a conda environtment and install the requirements.txt

 - Install ROS Noetic: http://wiki.ros.org/ROS/Installation